 Most importantly, it gives the client an opportunity to get a quick preview of a typical coaching conversation.
 This takes about 20-30mts of the total one hour that’s been scheduled for the chemistry session.

 I then share about myself in 5mts, as crisply as possible.
 I’m transparent and vulnerable…to reciprocate the same trust placed by the client in me.
 I share both professional and personal aspects of my life.
 I make it a point to find some common ground – either the tenure in the company or the way we deal with challenges or common values or common natural gifts and talents or common experiences.
 This helps in establishing a connection.
 This takes about 10mts with QnA.

-Needless to say, I would have shared a one pager bio on email before this first time chat!
+Needless to say, I would have shared a one-pager bio via email before this first-time chat!

 STEP 3) DE-MYSTIFYING COACHING

 For the last 15mts, I try and to understand the client’s interpretation and knowledge of executive coaching.
 I get into details on explaining how executive or corporate coaching is different from training, mentoring, and counseling, the role of the coach, the role of the client, how coaching helps to cause needle movements, why is it primarily used for behavioural and leadership skills, what does the ICF certification and credentialing really mean, what exactly happens in a typical coaching conversation.

 In the last 5mts, I summarize and worked out the next steps.
 I always offer a 45-60 mts sample coaching session to enable experimental decision-making, promise to email a couple of videos on a typical coaching process for better clarity, and commit to sharing the ICF code of ethics to help build the initial trust and confidence of the client and finally address any gaps in the overall understanding of what the next few weeks and months will be all about.

 STEP 5) ENSURING ALIGNMENT